-Due to the change in the survey instrument regarding intention to vaccinate, our estimates for “hesitant or unsure” or “hesitant” derived from April 14-26, 2021, are not directly comparable with prior Household Pulse Survey data and should not be used to examine trends in hesitancy.
+Due to the change in the survey instrument regarding intention to vaccinate, our estimates for “hesitant or unsure” or “hesitant” are not directly comparable with prior Household Pulse Survey data and should not be used to examine trends in hesitancy prior to April 14, 2021.

 How did we get this DATA?

 - We use the HPS survey question, “Once a vaccine to prevent COVID-19 is available to you, would you…get a vaccine?”, which provides the following options: 1) “definitely get a vaccine”; 2) “probably get a vaccine”; 3) “unsure”; 4) “probably not get a vaccine”; 5) “definitely not get a vaccine.”
-We note that for the survey collection period April 14-26, 2021, the survey question was changed to include the response option of “unsure” for the first time.
 We use three definitions to capture the strength of hesitancy to receive a vaccine.

 - Strongly hesitant: includes only survey responses indicating that they would “definitely not” receive a COVID-19 vaccine when available.